-The University of Texas at Austin offers an interdisciplinary Doctor of Audiology (AuD) that typically consists of 100-108 semester credit hours beyond the bachelor's level.
+The University of Texas at Austin offers a Doctor of Audiology (AuD) that typically consists of 100-108 semester credit hours beyond the bachelor's level.
 The degree program focuses on academic and clinical education for those entering the profession of audiology.
-Our Doctor of Audiology (AuD) students are required to complete 1820 hours, including clinical practicum here at the Speech and Hearing Center and off-campus with their fourth year externship.
+Our AuD students are required to complete 1820 clinical hours, including practicum here at the Speech and Hearing Center and off-campus with diverse clinical experiences across the life span.

-The program is built to be four years of study.
-All students are encouraged to complete their observation hours before entering the Graduate program in SLHS here at UT Austin.
-Prerequisites for enrollment in clinical practicum include the successful completion of SLH 378, 25 hours of observation, completion and passing of the clinic handbook test, and the acquisition of liability insurance.
+The program is designed to be four years of study.
+All students are encouraged to gain clinical experience before entering the SLHS Graduate Program at UT Austin.
+Prerequisites for enrollment in clinical practicum include the successful completion of SLH 378 (or equivalent), completion and passing of the clinic handbook test, and the acquisition of professional liability insurance.

 Our Doctor of Audiology (AuD) program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.